 The results challenge the cardio-for-fat-loss narrative while simultaneously complicating the strength-training-wins argument.
 Aerobic training and combined training both reduced fat mass and total body mass significantly more than resistance training alone.
 That’s an important finding: if acute fat mass reduction is the goal, cardio delivers more of it per unit of training time than resistance training.

-However — and this is the nuance that gets lost in gym-floor debates — the combined group preserved and added significantly more lean body mass than the aerobic-only group.
+However, the nuance that gets lost in gym-floor debates is that the combined group preserved and added significantly more lean body mass than the aerobic-only group.
 And lean body mass is what determines long-term metabolic rate.

 The honest synthesis: aerobic training burns fat faster in the short term.
 Resistance training builds the metabolic infrastructure that makes fat loss easier to sustain long term.
 Combined training captures both benefits at the cost of greater time investment.